Do I qualify for the Family Promise Program?

 Family Promise may be able to provide financial help to families actively engaged in our Programs when it is necessary and appropriate.

 For families experiencing a housing crisis and at risk of homelessness, this assistance may include help with past-due rent or utility bills to stabilize your household.
 For families who are already homeless, financial help may cover move-in costs to secure safe and stable housing.
 For families participating in our Stabilization program, financial assistance can support you in achieving long-term goals on your path to independence and lasting stability.
+Every family's situation is different, but all families must be able to sustain housing on their own beyond the crisis.

 I am at risk of becoming homeless.
 What do I do?